Cappeloow/E-commerce---Shutdown/README.md

 - Stripe integration for payment processing.
 - Order storage in a JSON file on the server.
 - User storage in a JSON file on the server.
-- Backend: Node.js/Express
+- Customers should be allowed to use coupons at checkout
-- Frontend: React/Typescript
+- Displaying customers orders - if payment was successful.

 ## Getting Started